mstocco/mariostoc.co/content/traininglog/20230212-challenge2023-19weeksout.md

 ### NOTES
 Total Time: **83 Mins** &nbsp; Normalized Power: **132W**

 Cough, cough, and up way too early for a conference call.
 Left hip flexor is the niggle of the day; maybe a 3/10.

+I took a late-afternoon nap.

-I loaded up Rouvy (late) and rode the (simulated) Roth course from T1 to the base of the BIG HILL in _Greding_.
-10% grade at 13km and 17km and then long shallow descent sums up this part of the course.
+Later in the evening, I loaded up the Roth Bike Course on Rouvy then pedaled the trainer from T1 to the base of the BIG HILL in _Greding_.

+10% grades at roughly 13km and 17km then a long shallow descent (not unlike _Okanagan Falls_ to _Osoyoos_) sums
+up the first part of the course.

 <!---->
 ## SATURDAY FEB 18 🌧